-The institution's Emergency

-Operations Plan addresses

-six critical function areas:

-communications; resources and

-assets; safety and security; staff

-roles and responsibilities; utilities

-management; patient care and

-volunteer management.
-The EOP

-is designed to effectively mitigate,

-prepare for, respond to and

-recover from hazards facing the

-institution during and after these

-emergency events.
+The EOP addresses six critical function areas: communications; resources and assets; safety and security; staff roles and responsibilities; utilities management; patient care and volunteer management.
+The EOP is designed to effectively mitigate, prepare for, respond to and recover from hazards facing the institution during and after an emergency.

-The EOP is based on an Incident Command System structure consisting of an all-hazard plan supported by incident-specific emergency operations plans and appendices.
+The EOP is based on the ICS structure consisting of an allhazard plan supported by incidentspecific emergency operations plans and appendices.
 Procedures address emergencies, including but not limited to fires, extreme weather conditions, bomb threats, civil disturbances, utility outages and terrorism.
 The EOP specifically:

-- Provides a plan for mitigating an emergency incident - Establishes an ongoing state of preparedness to respond to an unforeseen disaster

-- Protects patients, visitors, personnel and property by establishing and testing proper response measures - Maintains hospital, research and administrative operations by defining a recovery plan and actions during an emergency incident
+- Provides a plan for responding to an emergency incident - Documents preparations made for unforeseen disasters - Protects patients, visitors, personnel and property by establishing and testing proper response measures - Maintains hospital, research and administrative operations by defining a recovery plan and actions during an emergency incident